 The extent to which tourism is taxed in Tanzania is truly unique, the government even taxes the transfer cars to and from airport.
 A taxi transfer in Zanzibar starts at $50 whereas a transfer from the airport to Lamu in Kenya costs merely $5.
 Zanzibar also has a city tax of $11 per person per night which adds to the cost of accommodation.

-If you’re looking for a budget-friendly option, Kenya is the best option without a doubt.
+If you’re wondering is Kenya or Tanzania better for safari when it comes to budget, Kenya is the best option without a doubt.

 By Ucman Scher of Brown Boy Travels